FabianoGLentini/Website_Coffee_Backery/README.md

 ## Feedback

 This project is part of my front-end development portfolio.
-Constructive feedback and suggestions are welcome.
-If you would like to learn more about this project or discuss potential collaborations, plese fell free to reach out.
+I welcome constructive feedback and suggestions.
+Please feel free to reach out if you want to learn more about this project or discuss potential collaborations.
 **Email:** Fabiano.G.Lentini@gmail.com